Key Stage 4

 Year 11

-Lastly, we look at how the economic world is changing both in the UK and further afield.
-We examine the past to help us discover more about the future of the development of places.
-Students will examine the development gap and consider approaches to narrow the divide before looking at a case study of a Newly Emerging Economy.
+Year 11 starts with a look at how the economic world is changing, both in the UK and further afield.
+We examine the past, to help us discover more about the future of the development of places.
+Students will examine the development gap and consider approaches to narrow this divide, before looking at a case study of a Newly Emerging Economy, Nigeria and the opportunities and challenges that growing investment in this nation has created.

 Course structure